jam53/Jam54_Launcher/Documentation/BuildingTheProject.md

 Following the guide should yield this command:
 - Windows
     ```
-    jpackage --input . --module-path "D:\Program Files\javafx-jmods-20" --add-modules javafx.controls,javafx.fxml,jdk.crypto.ec,java.sql --name "Jam54 Launcher" --icon "D:\GitHub\Jam54_Launcher\Jam54_Launcher\src\main\resources\com\jam54\jam54_launcher\img\jam54Icon.ico" --app-version 0.1.0 --vendor "jam54" --copyright "Copyright © 2021 jam54" --win-dir-chooser --win-shortcut --win-per-user-install --win-menu --license-file "D:\GitHub\Jam54_Launcher\LICENSE" --description "The Jam54 Launcher is used to install and update all of the software developed by jam54." --main-jar Jam54_Launcher.jar --main-class com.jam54.jam54_launcher.Main --type msi
+    jpackage --input . --module-path "D:\Program Files\javafx-jmods-21" --add-modules javafx.controls,javafx.fxml,jdk.crypto.ec,java.sql --name "Jam54 Launcher" --icon "D:\GitHub\Jam54_Launcher\Jam54_Launcher\src\main\resources\com\jam54\jam54_launcher\img\jam54Icon.ico" --app-version 0.1.0 --vendor "jam54" --copyright "Copyright © 2021 jam54" --win-dir-chooser --win-shortcut --win-per-user-install --win-menu --license-file "D:\GitHub\Jam54_Launcher\LICENSE" --description "The Jam54 Launcher is used to install and update all of the software developed by jam54." --main-jar Jam54_Launcher.jar --main-class com.jam54.jam54_launcher.Main --type msi
     ```

 > ### Note:
 > - `--input .` means that all the files/folders in the current folder will be packed into the installer.
-Therefore we should run this command in the folder where we placed the Updater subfolder + the output of building our Jam54_Launcher project.
+Therefore we should run this command in the folder where we placed the `Updater.exe` file + the output of building our Jam54_Launcher project.
 > - Make sure to use the `Jam54_Launcher.jar` as the "main jar".
 > - The Jam54Launcher is for Windows only, so we tell jpackage to create an .msi installer